tokkonopapa/jQuery-parseData/README.md

 <div data-my-plugin="propertyFoo: foo, propertyBar: bar"></div>
 ```

-will get the options object:
+will be transfered into the options object:

 ```javascript
 {